Money & Communication Tips

 Cards:

-- American Express is accepted in many luxury hotels and restaurants
+• American Express is commonly accepted in luxury hotels and upscale restaurants

 Cash:

-In cities such as Udaipur and Agra, cards are widely accepted in hotels and restaurants, while cash remains useful in markets and smaller shops.
+In destinations such as Udaipur, Agra, Jaipur, and Delhi, cards are commonly accepted in hotels and restaurants, while cash remains useful for local shopping and smaller vendors.

 Tipping Guidelines